Tinubu Breaks 2-Year Stock Market Records, Outperforms Obasanjo, Yar’Adua, Jonathan, Buhari

 Legit.ng journalist Dave Ibemere has over a decade of experience in business journalism, with in-depth knowledge of the Nigerian economy, stocks, and general market trends.

-Nigeria’s stock market under President Bola Ahmed Tinubu has recorded the highest returns in the first two years of any administration since 1999.
+Nigeria’s stock market under the administration of President Bola Ahmed Tinubu has recorded the highest returns in the first two years of any government since 1999.

 Source: Facebook

-This is higher than the record of his predecessors within the same period under review since 1999.
+The returns are higher than the record of his predecessors within the same period under review.

 Since the return to civilian rule, Nigeria has been led by Presidents Olusegun Obasanjo, Umaru Musa Yar’Adua, Goodluck Jonathan, Muhammadu Buhari, and now Bola Ahmed Tinubu.